Monishamacharla/digital-product-pass/dpp-tutorial/README.md

 ## Phase 2: Data Provision

-In this Phase, you as a provider will create a Digital Product Passport of a spectific Part of the Arena-X Car.
+In this Phase, you as a provider will create a Digital Product Passport of a spectific part of the Arena-X Car.
 For this phase, you can use your own computer through Visual Studio Code / Notepad ++ or a given Virtual Machine.

 ##### Duration: 45 mins